Zagitova Edges Medvedeva To Win Figure Skating Gold At Pyeongchang Olympics

 Canada's Kaetlyn Osmond, 22, followed with a graceful and smooth skate, with elements flowing into one another.
 One highlight: a triple salchow - double toeloop - double loop combination that drew loud cheers.

 For Osmond, there was at least one stumble on a landing.
-But when Osmond spun into her finish, the packed arena was already roaring its approval; she put her hands on the ice, smiling and laughing — and clearly trying to catch her breath: These elite skaters only make these routines SEEM easy.
+But when she spun into her finish, the packed arena (with many Canadian fans) was already roaring its approval.
+Osmond put her hands on the ice, smiling and laughing — and clearly trying to catch her breath: These elite skaters only make these routines SEEM easy.

 "I was so excited, I was so ready for this program," Osmond said later.
 "All day I was terrified, I was so nervous, but it is a program I feel super comfortable with in practice, and I was so ready to show it in competition — that's exactly what I felt."